Photo of Joe T. Sylve

 Name Value Description

-APFS_FEATURE_HARDLINK_MAP_RECORDS 0x00000002 The volume has hardlink map records
+APFS_FEATURE_HARDLINK_MAP_RECORDS 0x00000002 The volume has sibling map records for hard links (always set at creation)

 APFS_FEATURE_DEFRAG 0x00000004 The volume supports defragmentation